Ubex Price Tops $0.0015 on Major Exchanges (UBEX)

-Ubex (CURRENCY:UBEX) traded 0.2% higher against the dollar during the twenty-four hour period ending at 23:00 PM ET on April 8th.
-Ubex has a market capitalization of $4.87 million and $2.55 million worth of Ubex was traded on exchanges in the last day.
-One Ubex coin can currently be purchased for $0.0015 or 0.00000003 BTC on popular cryptocurrency exchanges.
-Over the last week, Ubex has traded down 23.6% against the dollar.
+Ubex (CURRENCY:UBEX) traded up 0.2% against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on April 8th.
+Ubex has a market capitalization of $4.87 million and approximately $2.55 million worth of Ubex was traded on exchanges in the last day.
+One Ubex coin can currently be bought for $0.0015 or 0.00000003 BTC on popular exchanges.
+In the last week, Ubex has traded 23.6% lower against the U.S. dollar.

 - Mithril (MITH) traded up 36.8% against the dollar and now trades at $0.15 or 0.00000264 BTC.